omidarmat/onLearn/docker.md

 ```

 Now the frontend non-Dockerized locally-running app can connect to the backrnd app on port `80`.

+> **Practical guide:** If you want to run your backend service in a container and make it connect to another container (e.g. Postgres container), using `host.docker.internal` in your backend code will not work if your working on a Linux machine.
+In this case, you should use Docker bridge network gateway IP address which is usually `172.17.0.1`.

 ### Implementing additional requirements